 The benefits AroundMe can bring landlords might not be obvious at first glance, but they are still there.
 Since the mission of AroundMe is to help people find the best amenities located nearby their location, this app might help landlords improve their listings by adding a detailed description of dining, entertainment, and other facilities in proximity to their rentals.
 In just a few clicks, it’s possible to get an idea of how good a particular location is in terms of shopping, dining, and recreational opportunities.
 Such details can help landlords create killer property listings, hence reduce vacancy rates and rent out at a better price.

 A very handy app for landlords who need to manage multiple properties and not to lose track of various expenses.
 The app has a clean minimalistic interface and intuitive interface.
-The dashboard can display each property with all corresponding details: rent collected, income and expenses for the past year.
+The dashboard can display each property with all corresponding details: rent collected, income, and expenses for the past year.
 It is available on the iPhone and IPad on a free trial with in-app purchases.

-A free, practical and easy application that provides comprehensive legal advice, tips on various regulations and regulatory frameworks.
+A free, practical, and easy application that provides comprehensive legal advice, tips on various regulations and regulatory frameworks.
 That information is absolutely crucial for the landlord when they need a quick consultation.
 If you have an ambiguous situation with the tenant or a negligent contractor you don’t need to run to an expensive lawyer and simply use this app.

 For the Finals

 When it comes to technologies and online solutions, there are two alternative approaches you may follow.
 The first one is to ignore all that’s new and stick to all things that are classic.
-The second (and smarter) approach is to keep up with new technologies and take the most out of opportunities they offer.
+The second (and smarter) approach is to keep up with new technologies and make the most out of the opportunities they offer.
 If you’re reading this now, you’ve surely chosen the latter.
-I hope that today’s list of apps will help you take advantage of living in 2018 and bring your landlord’s career to ever greater heights.
+I hope that today’s list of apps will help you take advantage of living in 2020 and bring your landlord’s career to ever greater heights.